silverstripe/silverstripe-framework/docs/en/topics/grid-field.md

 `GridFieldComponent` is a family of interfaces.
 SilverStripe Framework comes with the following components that you can use out of the box.

-### GridFieldDefaultColumns
+### GridFieldDataColumns

 This is the one component that, in most cases, you must include.
 It provides the default columns, sourcing them from the underlying DataObject's `$summary_fields` if no specific configuration is provided.

-Without GridFieldDefaultColumns added to a GridField, it would have no columns whatsoever.
+Without GridFieldDataColumns added to a GridField, it would have no columns whatsoever.
 Although this isn't particularly useful most of the time, we have allowed for this for two reasons:

  * You may have a grid whose fields are generated purely by another non-standard component.
  * It keeps the core of the GridField lean, focused solely on providing APIs to the components.